andreygrechin/gosemver/README.md

 ## Acknowledgments

-This tool is inspired by [semver-tool](https://github.com/fsaintjacques/semver-tool) by François Saint-Jacques.
+This tool is inspired by [semver-tool](https://github.com/fsaintjacques/semver-tool) created by François Saint-Jacques.